FTP-droid/mac-os-droid/README.md

 - Dock Icons are all from Icons8.com
 - Apple Icons are from Rob Janoff, Public domain, via Wikimedia Commons
 - Other Menu Bar icons besides the apple icons are from heroicons

+## Steps to run the project in development mode

+- npm run build
+- npm start